 YRCS serves the needs of the children and their families.
-The Parent Council represents all parents of YRCS, referred to collectively as the Parent Guild.
+The Parent Council represents and is an advocate for all parents of YRCS, referred to collectively as the Parent Body.
 They meet on a monthly basis during the school year and:

-- Coordinate and sponsor committees, clubs, and other activities that contribute to the life of the school;
+- Coordinate and/or sponsor parent education, outreach, festivals, various committees, clubs, and other activities that contribute to the life of the school;

-- Coordinate fund-raising activities and oversee the allocation and disbursement of funds that have been raised with oversight from the Business Manager for PC functions;
+- Coordinate class and all-school fundraising activities and oversee the allocation and disbursement of funds that have been raised with oversight from the Business Manager;

 - Provide for the support of the sports program;

 - Selects parent member to the Hiring Committee;

 - Organizes and oversees the election of parent representatives to the Board of Directors;

 - Operates under and reports to the Board of Directors.